OpenAgricultureFoundation/OpenAgricultureFoundation.github.io/archived_wiki/pfc_edu_3.0.md

 Configuration Guide, below.

 ## Get Started
-Watch the Welcome Video and see the documentation below for more details, and be sure to join the [OpenAg Forum (currently down)]() or [follow us on Twitter](https://twitter.com/mitopenag) to get updates from the community on all things PFC_EDU.
+Watch the Welcome Video and see the documentation below for more details.

-*Protip - If you're new to wiki, be sure to ctrl-click (Windows) or cmd-click (Mac) links to open them in a new tab.*

 ### Videos & Support Materials